dmitriidavs/TrekB/assets_tracker_bot/README.md

 # TrekB
 Smart Portfolio Tracker

-A bot powered by modern data engineering and data infrastructure solutions,\
+A bot powered by modern data engineering and infrastructure solutions,\
 designed to allow easy performance tracking of your preferred assets\
 via simple Telegram interfaces